-Jedediah Smith's campground is the only one in Redwood National and State Parks where you can actually camp under old-growth redwoods.
-It's conveniently just across the river from Stout Grove and some of the world’s best redwood hikes.
+If you want to camp under old-growth redwoods, Jed Smith is the place to go.
+It’s the only campground in Redwood National and State Parks that has big lowland redwoods right there in the camp.
+It also happens to be just across the river from Stout Grove and some of the world’s best redwood hikes.

-The main drawback to the campground is that it’s right next to busy two-lane Highway 199 with its high-speed traffic, so most of the campground gets traffic noise.
-Sites 47–58, however, get little or no traffic noise, and some other parts of the campground are far enough from the highway that the noise isn’t too bad.
+The main drawback is that it’s right next to busy two-lane Highway 199 with its high-speed traffic, so most of the campground gets traffic noise.
+Sites 47–58 are the exception and are definitely the best sites, but some other parts of the campground are far enough from the highway that the noise isn’t too bad.

-About a third of the sites are in areas that naturally don’t have any redwoods.
-In the map above, areas of old-growth redwoods are dark green.
+About a third of the sites are in areas that naturally don’t have any redwoods at all.
+The map on this page shows those areas in light green.

-Within the campground is a short trail loop, the River Beach and Nature Trails, which is OK for a short walk but not nearly as good as going across the river to Stout Grove.
+You can hike from the campground to the day use area on a short trail loop, the River Beach and Nature Trails.
+These trails are fine for a short walk but not nearly as good as going across the river to Stout Grove.
 The trail has fewer redwoods than most other parts of the campground, in part because the vegetation along the trails is so dense that it’s hard to see very far into the woods.

-A tiny state park visitor center is also located in the campground; on summer weekends it offers ranger-led walks and educational talks at the neighboring campfire center.
+The campground has a tiny state park visitor center; on summer weekends it offers ranger-led walks and educational talks at the neighboring campfire center.
 A larger national park visitor center is across the highway.

 The area has a lot of mosquitos in summer.